"Ahmedabad/Gujarat top the country in blood donation"

-Ahmedabad Red Cross Blood Programme is India's single largest Blood Programme, annually collecting over 1,00,000 blood units and organising over 750 outdoor camps in a year (which works out to an average of around 1,600 units and 11 camps every week).
-More than 1, 60,000 patients received the benefit of Blood Components in 2012-2013.
+Ahmedabad Red Cross Blood Bank is India's one of the largest Blood bank, annually collecting over 53000 blood units and organizing over 1400 outdoor camps in a year (which works out to an average of around 1019 units and 27 camps every week).
+More than 1,20,000 patients received the benefit of Blood Components in 2017.

 Ahmedabad Red Cross has the rare distinction of having within its fold more than 1,000 Veteran Blood Donors, who have donated their blood for over 25, 50, 75 and 100 times.

-Ahmedabad Red Cross has a record number of 78 Centurion Blood Donors, including India's First Centurion Lady Smt.Ketaki Shah, First Centurion Handicapped Shri.
-Nikun Soni, Firsts pair of Centurion Brothers Sudhir and Yogesh Shah And First Negative Blood Donor Dr. Jayendra Dave.
-Ahmedabad Red Cross Ex-President Mukesh Patel and Hon.
+Ahmedabad Red Cross has a record number of 103 Centurion Blood Donors, including India's First Centurion Lady Smt.Ketaki Shah, First Centurion Handicapped Shri.
+Nikun Soni, Firts pair of Centurion Brothers Sudhir and Yogesh Shah And First Negative Blood Donor Dr. Jayendra Dave.
+Ahmedabad Red Cross Ex President Mukesh Patel and Hon.
 Advisor Mahesh Trivedi, both Centurion Blood Donors, have been internationally acknowledged to be a unique pair of Red Cross Office Bearers.

 Seven families in the Ahmedabad Red Cross fold have donated more than 200 units of blood.
 They include Narhari Mavalankar, Ramesh Patel, Vasudev Thakkar, Sudhir-Yogendra Shah, Mahesh Trivedi, Ashok Patel and Suresh Patel.
 Even in the Red Cross Office Staff, there are 5 veteran blood donors, who have collectively donated nearly 230 blood units.

-Indian Red Cross Society, Ahmedabad has recently launched the Single Donor Platelet– Aphaeresis Programme for the benefit of Patients undergoing Cancer and Heart Surgeries, Organ Transplant and Patients suffering from Dengue.
-This is an unique program in which donation is taken from voluntary donors rather than relatives of the patients.
+Starting from 2nd October, 2007, the Ahmedabad Red Cross has launched the Single Donor Platelet – Aphaeresis Programme for the benefit of Patients undergoing Cancer and Heart Surgeries, Organ Transplant and Patients suffering from Dengue.

 Ahmedabad Red Cross Blood Programme has thus come to be rightfully acknowledged as India's Pioneer & Leader of the Voluntary Blood Donation Movement.